SeanKilleen/seankilleen.github.io/hire/index.md

 I'm likely a fit for the following types of roles or similar:

-* **Technical Leadership:** Rallying a team or organization toward an objective and moving things forward is something I'm very partial to.
+* **Technical Leadership:** Rallying a team or organization toward an objective and moving things forward is something that's in my veins.
 Depending on the organization, this may be a Director, Fellow, Principal, or Technical Manager role (or similar).
 I am at my best when I'm providing a large impact across teams or an organization and empowering / enabling teams to achieve that impact.
 * **Developer Relations:** I love forming relationships and speaking / blogging / streaming / teaching about technology and development approaches.
 * **Internal / productivity engineering:** I delight in being a force multiplier and enabling my colleagues to do their best.
 Tooling, CI/CD pipelines and systems, removing blockers, etc. I'd probably do best when combining this with some sort of technical leadership capacity, as I believe everyone should be invested in these things.
 * **Sales Engineering:** I see this as similar to developer relations, in that I love helping potential customers see where they could derive benefit, and I enjoy contributing value to a variety of challenges.